History & sense of place

 For business travellers, the room becomes a calm and reliable base from which to breathe between appointments.
 For couples, it is a hushed refuge after the city’s intensity.
 For all guests, it should offer that rare sensation of being both protected and connected to the place in which one is staying.
 This is likely what Hotel Xitan seeks to achieve: not a spectacular room, but a well-judged one, designed to accompany the rhythm of Beijing without ever imposing it indoors.
 In high-end hospitality, that sense of rightness is often worth more than any stylistic effect.

-Dining and culinary identity
+Dining and culinary roots

 Concierge and services